 Pet Supply Subscription Box

-Pet food and toys are products that customers must purchase on a regular basis.
+Pet supplies are products that customers must purchase on a regular basis.
 This makes them a perfect choice for companies that are looking to expand into subscription boxes.
-Whether you're looking to supplement sales in your pet food business or start a new venture, there's a very large market for this one.
+Whether you're looking to supplement sales in your pet food business or want to implement one of your eCommerce business ideas, there's a large market for this one.

 Fashion and Beauty Subscription Box Ideas

 Makeup, clothing, and accessories, are major players in the subscription box industry.
 They're uniquely situated to benefit from the boxes.
 Cross selling multiple product types and brands is also very common.
 Just stick with sample sizes to start with and you can keep costs low while growing recurring orders.

 The health and fitness market has seen a major surge in the past decade.
 Now, with gyms closed and people working at home, the subscription box industry is getting in on the action.
 These boxes offer customers the chance to manage their fitness experience and goals from the comfort of their home.